Ike-Ikechukwu/Used-cars-resale-analysis-cars24/README.md

 **Insights:**
 -  **Top 10 Most Listed Maruti Models**:
 This chart highlights the most frequently listed Maruti models.
 Baleno leads with 236 listings, followed by Alto (161), Swift (151), Wagon R (141), and Celerio (141).
 Altogether, these five models make up 830 out of 1,445 total Maruti listings, which is approximately 57.5% of all Maruti cars listed.
-This suggests that more than half of the Maruti cars being resold on the platform come from just these five models — a strong indicator of customer preference and trust in these models.
+This suggests that more than half of the Maruti cars being resold on the platform come from just these five models, A strong indicator of customer preference and trust in these models.

 -  **Top 10 Most Listed Maruti Cars**:
 This chart goes a level deeper by showing which specific model-year-variant combinations are most listed.
-The 2015 Wagon R 1.0 VXi came out on top, with 16 listings — making it the most frequently resold individual Maruti variant in the data.
+The 2015 Wagon R 1.0 VXi came out on top, with 16 listings, making it the most frequently resold individual Maruti variant in the data.

-    Taken together, these charts paint a clear picture of which Maruti cars are not only popular at the time of purchase but are also actively traded in the used car market — offering solid insight into long-term value and buyer behavior.
+    Taken together, these charts paint a clear picture of which Maruti cars are not only popular at the time of purchase but are also actively traded in the used car market, offering solid insight into long-term value and buyer behavior.

 -  **Fuel Type Distribution**:
 This chart gives a quick look at what fuel types people prefer.
 Petrol cars make up the majority, accounting for 87% of the listings.
 CNG comes next with 8%, and Diesel trails behind at just 5%.
 It’s clear that petrol vehicles are the most in demand, while CNG and diesel cars are far less common on the platform..